snoke/myWebsocketApp/README.md

 </pre>

-&emsp; this script will build the android app, start an emulator with the app and put the .apk into `/public/Downloads`.<br />
-&emsp; it will remove all files created during the process (the unpacked app)
+&emsp;  <p>this script will build the android app, start an emulator with the app and put the .apk into `/public/Downloads`. it will remove all files created during the process (the unpacked app)</p>

   <br /></li>
   </li>